Tennessee vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 27, 2021

 Vanderbilt Stats and Trends

-- The Commodores have been underdogs by 31.5 points or more three times this season and covered the spread once.
+- In Vanderbilt's 11 games this season, it has five wins against the spread.

-- Vanderbilt has gone over the point total in 40% of its opportunities this year (four times over 10 games with a set point total).
+- The Commodores have covered the spread once this season when underdogs by 31.5 points or more (in three chances).

-- When Vanderbilt picks up more than 412.2 yards, the team is 1-1 against the spread and 1-1 overall.
+- Vanderbilt is 1-1 against the spread and 1-1 overall when the team amasses more than 412.2 yards.

 - The Commodores have turned the ball over seven more times (18 total) than the Volunteers have forced a turnover (11) this season.